North Higgins Lake State Park: Higgins Lake Nursery and CCC Museum

 The Higgins Lake Nursery and CCC Museum documents the role of the Civilian Conservation Corps in Michigan from 1933 to 1942 when more than 100,000 young Michigan men performed a variety of conservation and reforestation efforts.
 Exhibits tell the story of how the Michigan CCC planted 484 million trees, spent 140,000 days fighting forest fires and constructed 7,000 miles of truck trails, 504 bridges and 222 buildings.
 The Michigan state park system carries many examples of their work still in use today, including the MacMullan Conference Center.

 Ralph A. MacMullan Conference Center

 The Ralph A. MacMullen Conference Center Scenic Site (RAM Center) is a lodge and free-standing facility in the park.
-Originally built by the Civilian Conservation Corps in the 1930s, it currently serves as a retreat center for nonprofit and public sector groups.
-It is located on the northern shores of Higgins Lake, northeast of the village of Roscommon between U.S. Route 127 and Interstate 75.
+Originally built by the Civilian Conservation Corps in a rustic style with a fieldstone exterior, it serves as a 135-seat retreat center for nonprofit and public sector groups.
+It is located on the northern shores of Higgins Lake, northeast of the village of Roscommon between U.S. Highway 127 and Interstate 75.

-The MacMullen Center was built in a rustic style with a fieldstone exterior.
-It has a capacity of 135.